Peacock-App/frontend-tech-radar/README.md

 ## Local Development

-1. install dependencies with yarn (or npm):
+1. install dependencies with pnpm (or npm):

 ```
-yarn
+pnpm i
 ```

 2. start local dev server:

 ```
-yarn start
+pnpm start
 ```

 3. your default browser should automatically open and show the url